vb690/gene_expression_advanced_eda/README.md

 ### Pre-Processing

+We applied two main preprocessing step to the dataset before conducting our analysis:

-1. Retaining only the top 2000 genes showing the highest variance in the dataset.
+1. Retaining only the 2000 genes with highest variance in the dataset.
 2. Robust rescaling the expression levels of each gene, applying the formula `rescaled = (gene_expression - median(gene_expression)) / IQR(gene_expression)` where `IQR` stands for `Inter Quartile Range`.

 ### Principal Component Analysis (PCA)